-The BAWM (pending WSCUC approval) is a three-year degree that prepares future ministry leaders in musical proficiency through skill and disciplinary development in the tradition of musical conservatories together with a biblical-theological education that cultivates servant leaders with practical ministry experience in a setting that provides personal mentorship.
-The BAWM cultivates worship leaders with theological understanding, spiritual maturity, and personal integrity who serve the Church in its calling to worship, and who calls humanity into the right relationship with the Triune God.
-Graduates are prepared for musical performance and church leadership roles as well as graduate education in musical schools or in seminaries.
+The BAWM is a three-year degree that prepares worship ministry leaders in musical proficiency through skill and disciplinary development in the tradition of musical conservatories.
+Together with a biblical-theological education, the degree cultivates servant leaders with practical ministry experience in a setting that provides for personal mentorship.
+Graduates will be prepared for worship and music ministry and church leadership roles as well as potential graduate education in worship or music schools and seminaries.

-BA in Worship and Music (BAWM)

-Degree Goal To equip students for effective worship ministry through academic instruction combined with hands-on ministry and personal mentorship that help students attain a fundamental grounding in worship and music.
+BAWM Degree Profile

 Completion Time 3 years

 Tuition / Credit \$300 per credit

-Music Instruction \$300 per credit
+Music Instruction \$240 per half-credit

 Full-Time Status 10 credits

 Credits 124 credits

-Academic Requirements High School graduate or GED with 2.0 GPA minimum

-Below 2.0 = Provisional Acceptance
+Academic Requirements High School graduate or GED with 2.5 GPA minimum Below 2.5 = Provisional Acceptance